 - Ensure optimal deliverability for all of your messages

-One problem with an email marketing campaign can damage your sender score, which can eventually affect the deliverability of your future emails.
-You want to avoid letting these types of problems impact your transactional emails at all costs.
+One problem with an email marketing campaign can damage your sender score.
+This can eventually affect the deliverability of future emails.
+Choose a solution that lets you separate the routing of your transactional emails from that of your promotional email campaigns.

-With SendinBlue, you can:
+With Sendinblue, you can:

 - Manage and follow the performance of all of your emails from one account

-- All at no additional cost!
+— At no extra cost!